-“Carry condition” isn’t as hotly debated in the gun community as, say, stopping power or GLOCK vs. 1911, but it’s up there.
+“Carry condition” isn’t a subject as hotly debated in the gun community as, say, stopping power or GLOCK vs. 1911, but it’s up there.
 What is a carry condition?
 It’s the state of readiness you use for a handgun (usually one you’re carrying).
 It’s a sort of code for the number of steps needed to make the gun ready to fire.

 Since you’re likely to hear these terms used the more you’re around firearms and the people who use and carry them, it’s a good thing to know what they mean (especially at a range or other location where specific carry conditions may be mandated in certain situations).